 One of the most overlooked factors contributing to the rise of antibiotic resistant bacteria is the misdiagnosis of a penicillin allergy.
 Penicillin is the most common drug allergy, reported in about 10 percent of the population, and leads to receiving alternative antibiotics when a penicillin is the drug of choice.
 Receiving an alternative antibiotic has been linked to higher costs, greater risk for adverse side effects, longer hospital stays and encouraging the growth of resistant bacterial strains.

+Research shows that penicillin allergies may be over-reported.
 It is estimated that about 90 percent of people diagnosed with a penicillin allergy can actually receive the drug safely.
 This is a problem that can result in the use of less appropriate and more expensive antibiotic treatments.

 Those alternative treatments are also linked to the rise in antibiotic resistant strains of bacteria.
 According to the Centers for Disease Control and Prevention (CDC), at least two million illnesses and 23,000 deaths are caused by antibiotic resistant bacteria each year in the United States alone.
 Therefore, it is important to find out if you are actually allergic to this drug.